MohamedAliHadjTaieb/Semantic-measure-assessment-review-study/README.md

 <li><a name="Luong2013">Luong, T., Socher, R., Manning, C., 2013.
 Better Word Representations with Recursive Neural Networks for Morphology, in: Proceedings Seventeenth Conference Computational Natural Language Learning.
 IAssociation for Computational Linguistics, Sofia, Bulgaria, pp. 104–113.</a></li>
 <li><a name="Hassan2009">Hassan, S., Mihalcea, R., 2009.
 Cross-lingual Semantic Relatedness Using Encyclopedic Knowledge, in: Proceedings 2009 Conference Empirical Methods Natural Language Processing: Volume 3 - Volume 3, EMNLP’09.
 Association for Computational Linguistics, Singapore, pp. 1192–1201.</a></li>
 <li><a name="Nguyen2018">Kim Anh Nguyen, Sabine Schulte im Walde and Ngoc Thang Vu.
 Introducing two Vietnamese Datasets for Evaluating Semantic Models of (Dis-)Similarity and Relatedness.
 In Proceedings of the 2018 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies (NAACL-HTL).
 New Orleans, Louisiana, June 2018</a></li>
+<li><a name="Tan2017">	Bui Van Tan, Nguyen Phuong Thai, Pham Van Lam: Construction of a word similarity dataset and evaluation of word similarity techniques for Vietnamese.
+KSE 2017: Hue, Vietnam, 65-70.</a></li>
 </ol>